divizend/companion/README.md

 ## Next steps

-1. Also ask the user for their age in the onboarding
-2. Instead of immediately specifying learning goals, first turn all insights into goals
-   a.
-Create a "goal configurator"
-   b.
-"For now, don't think at all about how to realize this goal yet.
-Just make sure that the goal we formulate here is one you actually want to follow.
-It can be anything"
-   c. always ask "What's wrong with this goal?"
-3. "hide" specifiying custom goals behind an "advanced" section
-4. Prompt-engineer the creation of "sub-goals"/"steps" so that they form a **causal** chain
+1. Prompt-engineer the creation of "sub-goals"/"steps" so that they form a **causal** chain

 ## Instructions